ibm-cloud-docs/power-iaas/exporting-boot-image.md

 Boot image import and export are long-running asynchronous operations that {{site.data.keyword.powerSys_notm}} monitors across all workspaces in your account.
 Only one of these operations can run at a time per workspace.
 You cannot start a new operation until the ongoing operation completes.
 {: important}

-The maximum image size that you can export is 10 TB.
-{: note}

 ## Before you begin
 {: #before-you-begin-export}